torrejonv/teranode/docs/services/blockAssembly.md

         - Executes the actual reorg process in the `SubtreeProcessor`, responsible for managing the blockchain's data structure and state.
         - The function reverts the coinbase Txs associated to invalidated blocks (deleting their UTXOs).
         - It involves reconciling the status of transactions from reverted and new blocks, and coming to a curated new current subtree(s) to include in the next block to mine.

+Note - Should proposed blocks by other nodes include a transaction that Teranode considers a double-spend based on First-Seen rule, Teranode will not build on top of such a block.
+The only exception is if a second block is built on top of this one, essentially confirming that the other nodes applied the first-seen rule to the transaction this node identified as double-spend.

 ### 3.6.
 Resetting the Block Assembly